 With all the sleep training methods available, promising that your baby will sleep through the night within days in his or her crib, nursing baby to sleep may seem like a failure, extremely lazy and all wrong.
 Who wants to be a human pacifier…

 In my view, letting a baby fall asleep at the breast is simply natural!
 All cuddled up in mom’s warm, safe arms, suckling and slowly getting full – no wonder the baby relaxes enough to fall asleep.

 But of course, there may come a day or a life situation when this simply doesn’t work anymore.
 If that day has come, you will find suggestions on how to stop nursing your baby to sleep here.

 Below we’ll talk about the pros and cons of nursing baby to sleep depending on age.

 Pros and Cons of Nursing Baby To Sleep Depending On Age

-With a newborn baby and during their first few months living, it is almost impossible to prevent the infant from falling asleep at the breast.
-Actually, it is even common that the baby falls asleep too quickly, so mom has to wake up the baby a little bit to get him or her to eat enough.
+With a newborn baby and during their first few months of living, it is almost impossible to prevent the infant from falling asleep at the breast.
+Actually, it is even common that the baby falls asleep too quickly, so the mom has to wake up the baby a little bit to get him or her to eat enough.

 Young babies fall asleep at the breast while eating.
 And when they wake up, they tend to be hungry too.
 This is completely natural since they grow at the speed of light and have really tiny tummies.